Ryast89/SuprDuperDate/README.md

-# SuprDuperDate
+# SuperDuperDate
-PRogram that tells you the day you were born, while error checking it. ee
+Program that tells you the day you were born, while error checking it.